cjungmann/pwb/README.md

 I think I may be able to get most of the information from

+- I'd like to eventually support displaying **man** pages.
+  Use the following statment to access raw text with overstrike characters for bold and underline/italic:

+  `MAN_KEEP_FORMATTING=1 man 2 pipe > pipe.txt`

 - **curs_terminfo(3x)**
   Functions that can read and write to a console, especially for retrieving machine-specific console codes.